nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 .. image:: ../../assets/figure/fig-9.png

-We see the graphs are generated with the same community structure, but continuously decreasing assortativity.
-Let's try and retrieve the ground truths using a simple community detection algorithm.
+We see that all snapshots are generated with the same community structure, but varying degrees of assortativity.
+Let's try to retrieve the ground truths using a simple community detection algorithm.

 -----